 Man (70s) arrested over murder of Marie Tierney in 1984

-34-year-old’s body was found on Bleach Road in Kilkenny in December 1984
+34-year-old was fatally strangled and body was found on Bleach Road in Kilkenny

 The body of Marie Tierney, of Clinstown, Jenkinstown, was found on December 21st, 1984 by a man coming to aid of a swan in a field.
 Image: Garda Press Office.